컴퓨팅 설계

 | MultiJVM SPECjbb2015 | 26 | Unix server |

-Now we calculate the CPU capacity of the DB server using the formula method.
+Now, calculate the DB server’s CPU capacity using the formula.

-Unlike the Web/WAS server, the DB server derives and calculates tpmC based on the number of transactions per minute.
+Unlike Web/WAS servers, DB servers derive and compute tpmC based on the number of transactions per minute.

 |---|---|---|---|